jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

 ## Context

-  * Come up with a scene to wrap all your objects.
-A consistent theme can increase the connections binding all your symbols together.
-Paint a background.
+**Pick a theme for your scene.** Come up with a consistent theme for all your objects.
+This common theme will reinforce the connections binding all your symbols together.
+What's in the background of the scene?

-    * For example, if you recall that the entire scene was set in a farm field but you're forgetting one area, you have a better chance of narrowing it down as you try to recall common farm objects likely present.
+For example, if you recall that the entire scene was set in a farm field but you're forgetting one area, you have a better chance of narrowing it down as you try to recall common farm objects likely present.
 If the scene had been too ridiculous and involved completely unrelated objects, then good luck.
 You're screwed.

 ## Numbers